szczyglis-dev/py-gpt/docs/source/modes.rst

 * The cycle repeats until the task is completed.

 .. tip::
-   Starting from version ``2.5.97``, you can assign and use Experts in all of the agent types.
+   Experts can be assigned and used in these legacy agent workflows where supported.

 **Limitations:**